kataw/kataw/README.md

 It's core is an CST parser that emits an ECMAScript friendly CST and allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.

+**CST parser features**

+- Error recovery by default (_like Acorn loose_), but it reconstruct the CST tree correctly

-The parser can be used already now, and it has build-in error recovery.
-It never throws an error unless a callback function has been provided as the parsers 3rd argument.
+- Optional error reporting (_require a callback as the parsers 3rd argument_)

+- Dynamic error, hint and warning diagnostics (_depends on the context you are parsing in_)

-Various public API methods exist to extract info from the CST nodes.
+- Public API methods to extract info from the CST nodes

+- 100% correct comment extraction and attachment algorithm

+- Scalable

+- Performance

-*This is what Kataw can do*:
+**This is what Kataw can do:**

 - parse Javascript